Business English! Learn 10 most common workplace abbreviations & 80 business English acronyms.

 An abbreviation is a shortened form of a word or phrase.
 In written English, we use abbreviations to shorten common sentences to save time.
-This post will explain most commonly used abbreviations that are used in a business setting.
+This post will explain the most commonly used abbreviations that are used in a business setting.

 10 Common Workplace Abbreviation